charlottekyng/usb-modules-v2/README.md

 make facets
 ```

-For Ion Torrent DNA sequencing, varscan is implemented and tested.
+For Ion Torrent DNA sequencing, Varscan is implemented and tested.
 ```
 make varscan_cnv
 ```